shun4midx/Algebra-II/README.md

 # Shun's Algebra II Notes

+## Notice, I may not upload summary notes as fast, since the semester is hitting me like a truck, but I will definitely still upload them.
+I'll upload normal notes on time though for sure.

 Some of Shun's (Abstract) Algebra II notes during Spring 2025

 I plan to upload my biweekly notes for Algebra II during Spring 2025, which will focus more on Ring and Field Theory, including Galois Theory and Commutative Algebra.